 Making Connections Span the Globe

 Not only did we take advantage of the opportunity to meet Chinese nationals during this trip, but we also made the best of meeting our Kelley classmates in person as well.
-One of the most critical aspects of the AGILE study abroad courses (and what sets Kelley Direct apart) is the opportunity to merge the online classroom with real-life interaction.
+One of the most critical aspects of the Global and Domestic Immersions study abroad courses (and what sets Kelley Direct apart) is the opportunity to merge the online classroom with real-life interaction.
 We had an incredibly fun and diverse group and all of us left with new friends and business connections that we will be helpful in the future.
 Traveling to the other side of the world together also gave us a bond and stories that we’ll be telling years from now.

 On that note, I wanted to point out that only one of my classmates was brave enough to climb to the top of the Great Wall with me while we were at Mutianyu.
 With only two hours to make the journey, Dave Kristof and I set off to the farthest accessible tower (tower #24).
 Pictures do not do the Great Wall justice – it is steep!
 The ‘flat’ portions feel like walking uphill; the uphill sections are literally stairs (thousands of them at a time at varying height and width), and the downhill sections are treacherous and exhausting in their own right (especially with a fully-loaded backpack!)